suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 ## Learn more

 To learn more about what you can do with this service, see the [Azure AI Face service page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-identity).

+### Review
+In this lab, you have created an Azure AI Service resource, connected it to the vision studio and detect faces in the Studio

+## You have successfully completed this lab.